 - transfer between your own mobility aid and a mobility aid provided by the local airport

 - making brief stops at a restroom or food service facilities while moving through the terminal, provided that these facilities are available on route to the boarding or connecting point and that such stops will not cause unreasonable delay

 - assistance to a passenger with carry-on and gate-checked baggage if the passenger is unable to carry these items.

 All Air Serbia scheduled flights operate to or from Belgrade Nikola Tesla Airport (Terminal 2).
 At this Airport you will not need to transfer between terminal buildings as all departures are from the same building complex.

 If your journey includes connecting flights, additional security checks and terminal changes may be required.
 For a smooth connection and to avoid inconvenience, it is important to arrive on time at the airport of departure to complete all procedures in good time.

 Before the indicated deadline you must have your boarding pass and your baggage must have been checked in.
 If you require assistance in leaving the aircraft, more time than the recommended minimum connection time is advised for reaching your connecting flight.
 Where and if needed, we will offer to help you catch a connecting flight.
 You can read more here about Belgrade Nikola Tesla Airport connections.

 Air Serbia Premium Lounge

 Air Serbia Premium Lounge at Belgrade Nikola Tesla Airport is situated in the transit area between gates A5 and A6.
 Our lounge is fully accessible, and has specially equipped toilets and showers for passengers with special needs.
-Our Premium Lounge is available to our Business Class passengers, as well as Platinum, Gold and Silver members of the Air Serbia Etihad Guest frequent flyer programme when traveling on Air Serbia or Etihad Airways flights.
+Our Premium Lounge is available to our Business Class passengers, as well as Platinum and Gold members of the Air Serbia Etihad Guest frequent flyer programme when traveling on Air Serbia or Etihad Airways flights.

 For more information please visit the Air Serbia Premium Lounge page.